spvessel/spacevil/README.md

 # SpaceVIL
-**[SpaceVIL](http://spvessel.com/index.html)** (Space of Visual Items Layout) is a cross-platform and multilingual framework for creating GUI client applications for .NET Standard, .NET Core and JVM.
+**[SpaceVIL](http://spvessel.com/index.html)** (Space of Visual Items Layout) is a cross-platform and multilingual framework for **creating GUI client applications for .NET Standard, .NET Core and JVM**.
 SpaceVIL is based on **OpenGL** graphic technology and [glfw](https://www.glfw.org).
 Using this framework in conjunction with Core or with a JVM, you can work and create graphical client applications on Linux operating systems.
 See more on youtube channel - http://youtube.com/channel You can also view SpaceVIL [documentation](http://spvessel.com/spacevil/doc/doc.html).